 Environmental Education & Animal Behavior

-The 2014 Summer internship application deadline has been extended to March 8.
+The 2015 Summer internship application deadline is March 1.

 The Environmental Education & Animal Behavior Internship is designed to provide practical experience in animal observation, education, and conservation.
 This program also includes the opportunity to gain a broad insight to the Zoo community and how it operates.
 You will have the opportunity to immerse yourself in the sights and sounds of the Zoo everyday while providing an educational experience to our guests.